MYStoyanova/GDP-per-Country-vs.-Press-Freedom/README.md

 	•	GDP_value
 	•	Press Freedom Score

-⸻

- Analysis

-1. Scatter Plot
+ Analysis:

+1. Combined Bar and Line plot
-A scatter plot was used to visualize the relationship between GDP and press freedom.
+   A combined bar and line chart was used to visualize the relationship between GDP and press freedom across countries in 2023.
-Each point represents a country-year observation.

-2. Log-Log Plot

-A log-log transformation was applied to better visualize differences in GDP across countries.
+The bar chart represents GDP values for each country, while a line plot overlaid on a secondary axis shows the corresponding press freedom scores.
+This dual-axis approach allows for a direct comparison between economic performance and press freedom within the same visualization.
+Each country is represented along the x-axis, with GDP displayed on the left y-axis and press freedom scores on the right y-axis.
+This method makes it easier to observe patterns and compare how press freedom varies alongside GDP across different countries.

-3. Country-Specific Analysis (Bulgaria)
+2. Country-Specific Analysis (Bulgaria)

 A separate analysis was performed for Bulgaria:
 	•	GDP and press freedom were plotted over time (2020–2023)
 	•	A dual-axis line chart was used for better comparison

-⸻

  Correlation Analysis
 	•	EU Countries:
-Correlation ≈ 0.12 → very weak relationship
+Correlation ≈ 0.12 -> very weak relationship
 	•	Bulgaria:
-Calculated separately (limited observations)

-⸻
+Correlation ≈  -0.47 -> very, very weak relationship.
+N.B.
+Due to the limited amount of data, the correlation is not reliable for drawing conclusions.

 Key Insights
 	•	The relationship between GDP and press freedom is weak
 	•	Economic performance alone does not strongly determine media freedom
 	•	Other political and social factors likely play a significant role
-	•	Log-scale visualization improves interpretability

-⸻

-Technologies Used
-	•	Python
-	•	pandas
-	•	matplotlib
-	•	seaborn
-	•	Jupyter Notebook

 Future Improvements
-	•	Include more years of data
-	•	Analyze additional countries
-	•	Use GDP per capita instead of total GDP
-	•	Apply regression models
+I acknowledge the limitations I had for this research.
+For future improvements, it would be worth it to analyse the relationship between GDP per coutnry with the Press Freedom score for a longer period of time.
+Having datasets with information for 10 years would be much more representative.
+Also, expanding the analysis to non-EU countries could give interesting results.
+It is widely known that democracy and freedom of speech in the EU are fundamental for its existence; the overall score for press freedom is expected to be higher than in other non-EU countries.
+Would be interesting to observe the correlation between it and economic stability in the South American and Asian countries.